UNECE/OSS/README.md

 1. Begin by cloning the repo.

-2. Add content to index.qmd, projects.qmd etc. as required.
+2. Add changes to charter.qmd etc. as required.

 3. Render the web site locally by clicking on the "Build" tab in the Environment etc. pane, then clicking "Render Website".